Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 ---------|----------|---------
 `event_id` | string | A unique identifier for the webhook event.
 `company_id` | string<uuid> | Unique Finch id of the company for which data has been updated.
 `account_id` | string<uuid> | Unique Finch id of the employer account that was used to make this connection.
-If an employer completes authorization through Finch multiple times with different accounts or API tokens, those connections will be associated with different account_ids.
+If an employer completes authorization through Finch multiple times with different accounts or API tokens, those connections will be associated with different `account_id`s.
 `event_type` | string | The type of webhook being delivered.
-`data` | object | More information aboute the associated event.
+`data` | object | More information about the associated event.
 The structure of this object will vary per event type.

 Finch provides two general types of webhook events: account updates and job completions.

 ### Account Updates
 Account update events contain information about account connections, such as when a connection has been established or when a connection has entered an error state.
-This type of webhook has the following schema:
+This type of webhook has the following unique schema:
 Field Name | Type | Description
 ---------|----------|---------
-`event_id` | string | A unique identifier for the webhook event.
-`company_id` | string<uuid> | Unique Finch id of the company for which data has been updated.
-`account_id` | string<uuid> | Unique Finch id of the employer account that was used to make this connection.
-If an employer completes authorization through Finch multiple times with different accounts or API tokens, those connections will be associated with different account_ids.
 `event_type` | string | Always `account.updated`.
 `data.status` | string | The status of the account.
 This follows our standard connection status schema.
 Options are `pending`, `processing`, `connected`, `error_permissions`, `error_reauth`, `error_no_acount_setup`.
 `data.authentication_method` | string | The method of authentication used to connect this account.
-Options follow the standard Finch enums for authentication types: `credential`, `api_token`, `oauth`, and `assisted`.
+Options follow the standard Finch authentication types: `credential`, `api_token`, `oauth`, and `assisted`.

 Example:
 ```json